Sure Dividend

 However, not all utility stocks are created equal in this sense.

-There are six utility stocks on the prestigious list of Dividend Kings, a group of stocks with at least 50 consecutive years of dividend increases.
-You can see all 50 Dividend Kings here.
+Six utility stocks are on the prestigious list of Dividend Kings, a group of stocks with at least 50 consecutive years of dividend increases.
+You can see all 53 Dividend Kings here.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:

-Below, we’ll assess Northwest’s business, growth prospects, and whether to buy, sell, or hold.
+Below, we’ll assess Northwest’s business and growth prospects and decide whether to buy, sell, or hold.

 Business Overview